Kochen-Specker Contextuality

 \subsection{Classical simulation of quantum contextuality}

-The fact that quantum mechanics makes different predictions than noncontextual theories leads to the question of which contextual theories can simulate the quantum mechanical behaviour.
-More precisely, one can ask, which classical resources are needed, in order to simulate classically a the quantum behaviour in a contextuality experiment.
+The fact that quantum mechanics results in different predictions than noncontextual theories leads to the question regarding which contextual theories can simulate the quantum mechanical behavior.
+More precisely, one can ask, which classical resources are needed in order to classically simulate the quantum behavior in a contextuality experiment.

-This question has some tradition in the analysis of Bell scenarios.
+This question has some precedent in the analysis of Bell scenarios.
 There, one may ask how much communication between the two parties is needed in order achieve a maximal violation of a Bell inequality.
 For the case of the simplest Clauser-Horne-Shimony-Holt inequality, this has been discussed in detail and optimized simulation schemes have been designed \cite{Toner:2003PRL, Cerf:2005PRL}.

-Concerning contextuality, several contextual models have been designed, e.g., for the Peres-Mermin square \cite{LaCour:2009PRA, Blasiak:2015AOP}.
-In addition, there are, of course, general approaches for simulating quantum mechanics with classical models, including contextuality \cite{Spekkens:2007PRA, vanEnk:2007FPH, Larsson:2012AIP}.
-These models however, were not constructed to be resource-efficient and they do not allow for a clear estimate of the minimal necessary classical resources.
+Concerning contextuality, several contextual models have been designed, such as the PM square \cite{LaCour:2009PRA, Blasiak:2015AOP}.
+In addition, there are general approaches for simulating quantum mechanics with classical models, including contextuality \cite{Spekkens:2007PRA, vanEnk:2007FPH, Larsson:2012AIP}.
+These models, however, were not constructed to be resource efficient, and they do not allow for a clear estimate of the minimal necessary classical resources.

-In the following, we will discuss models to simulate quantum contextuality in sequential measurements.
-It is clear that such contextual models require some memory to work: For instance, for obtaining the maximal value $\mean{\mathsf{PM}} = 6$ in Eq.~(\ref{s2:PMineq}) one needs to remember the previous measurements in the measurement sequence.
-So, the question arises what minimal memory is needed for the simulation.
+In the following, we discuss models to simulate quantum contextuality in sequential measurements.
+Such contextual models require some memory to work: For instance, for obtaining the maximal value $\mean{\mathsf{PM}} = 6$ in Eq.~(\ref{s2:PMineq}) one needs to remember the previous measurements in the measurement sequence.
+Thus, the question arises as to what minimal memory is needed for the simulation.
 This depends on the underlying computational model and the quantum mechanical correlations that should be simulated.
-In the following, we first discuss two concrete models and then we shortly mention some more general approaches for simulating temporal correlations.
+In the following, we first discuss two concrete models and then we mention some more general approaches for simulating temporal correlations.